api3dao/data-feed-reader-example/README.md

 faucet and RPC endpoints are reliable.
 Extending this to other testnets is not trivial, which is why we are not planning to do so in the foreseeable future.

-The contract addresses for `DapiServer` and `SelfServeDapiServerWhitelister` for polygon testnet can be found [here](https://docs.api3.org/dapis/reference/chains.html).
-The cli commands used to whitelist and read datafeeds reference the addresses to execute scripts in `/scripts`.

 ## Access control

 Anyone can read an API3 data feed with an off-chain, static call.
 However, only contracts allowed by an authorized